electronicdreamplant/electronicdreamplant.github.io/_projects/2024-06-17-website-restructure.md

 ## In-sourcing the blog posts
 Back in 2016 when I put the site together, I'd thought about writing blogs directly on it, but it was a little ahead of having anything to write, so that idea stalled.

 While at Oxford City Council I decided I wanted to use GitHub Pages for a local blog site for my team's work.
-Separate to that were personal blog posts hosted on Medium, which later became where I started work-related weeknotes.
+Separate to that I'd started writing personal blog posts hosted on Medium, which later became where I started work-related weeknotes too.
 To top it all, I had a completely separate GitHub Pages site for a project where I posted too.
 In all they were in five different locations used.

 The shift to insource was an entirely manual process, just copying and pasting HTML.
 I used the [HTML to Markdown converter on CodeBeautify](https://codebeautify.org/html-to-markdown) to strip out all the unnecessary markup and do some of the conversion to markdown for me, but it still needed manual work too.